Ahmed-RA/EZFile/README.md

 4. Go to this guide (https://whizzoe.medium.com/in-5-mins-set-up-google-login-to-sign-up-users-on-django-e71d5c38f5d5) and follow from step 7.
-Make sure in the DB you have in your "django_site" an entry with domain "127.0.0.1:8000" and id "2", otherwise change the SITE_ID variable in settings.py so that it is the same as in the django admin webiste.
+Make sure in the DB you have in your "django_site" an entry with domain "127.0.0.1:8000" and id "2", otherwise change the SITE_ID variable in settings.py so that it is the same as in the DB.

 5. If not already running, run in project root:
 `python manage.py runserver`